-The IACUC is committed to the humane care and use of laboratory animals.
+The UConn Health IACUC is committed to the humane care and use of laboratory animals.
 The IACUC has oversight of all animal-related activities performed at UConn Health.
 It is the responsibility of the IACUC to ensure that all work performed with research laboratory animals used at UConn Health complies with all applicable federal, state, and institutional laws, policies, and guidelines.

-Any Questions: Please contact the IACUC office.
+If you have questions, please contact the IACUC office.

 New Laboratory Animal Users